CreativeCodingLab/IndexCardVisualizations/README.md

  In the following figure, we shows TimeArcs visualization for interactions between OPSD protein and other elements.
 In particular, we can see there are a few conflicting evidences between 2003 and 2012 publications.
 We are going to show only one conflicting example between OPSD and K+ which is denoted as (1) and (2) in the following figure.

  ![ScreenShot](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/conflicting.png)

+1) "Authored: Carleton, KL, 2003-07-31",
+    "Protein phosphatase 2A removes the phosphates from phosphorylated rhodopsin (p MII) and phosphorylated opsin (p-RHO) (Fowles et al. 1989, Palczewski et al. 1989a,b).
+A Ca2+ dependent opsin phosphatase is also present (Kutuzov & Bennett 1996).
+Serine/threonine protein phosphatases with EF hands (PPEF1 and 2) that share homology with Drosophila retinal degeneration C (rdgC) are expressed in retina and may be responsible (Huang & Honkanen 1998), there is no evidence for a physiological role in dephosphorylating rhodopsin.
+Once dephosphorylated, RHO can once again bind the chromophore 11 cis retinal (11cRAL), in readiness for the next photon response.
+Arrestin (S-antigen or SAG, Yamaki et al. 1988) binds to and sterically caps MII, preventing PPEF1 from dephosphorylating it."

+The complete PC card can be downloaded [here](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/conflicting1.json).

+ (2) "Authored: Egan, SE, Orlic-Milacic, M, 2011-11-14",
+    "TAD and PEST domains of NOTCH intracellular domain contain multiple conserved cyclin-dependent kinase phosphorylation sites.
+In vitro, recombinant human CDK8 in complex with recombinant human cyclin C (CDK8:CCNC) readily phosphorylates recombinant Xenopus NICD1 (xNICD1).
+This phosphorylation also occurs when these recombinant proteins are expressed in HeLa cells, and was directly shown to involve conserved serine residues in the PEST domain.
+Phosphorylation by CDK8 targets xNICD1 for ubiquitination and subsequent degradation, thereby coordinating NICD1 transcriptional activity with NICD1 turnover."

+ The complete PC card can be downloaded [here](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/conflicting2.json).